JoshuaWeir/SENG438_A4_GROUP2/seng438_a4_group2.md

 6. Sort
 7. Region
 8. Sign out<br>
 For different test data for the logging in, we signed in with correct data and then signed in with incorrect data and got different results by doing so.
 For the region, we tested different countries to make sure that the feature works properly.
-In Addition, we did a similar test for language.
+In addition, we did a similar test for language.
 We changed the language in order to make sure that the feature works as it should.
 To test for sorting feature, we tested sorting high to low and low to high.

 # Discuss advantages and disadvantages of Selenium vs. Sikulix